worldbank/dime-standards/dime-coding-standards/checklists/construction-code-review.md

 - [ ] Is there always clear documentation of why observations are dropped, if any?

 ## Constructed dataset(s)
-- [ ] Is the resulting data set tidy (each row is an observation, each column is a variable)?
+- [ ] Is the resulting dataset tidy (each row is an observation, each column is a variable)?
 - [ ] Are variable names informative?
 - [ ] Are variable labels informative?
 - [ ] Are value labels informative?